Daumas117/Project_SQL_Spotify/README.md

 ![](images/What-is-Spotify-for-Artists__meta.jpg)

-_Reviewing the NETFLIX catalog of Movies and Series using SQL._
+_Reviewing the SPOTIFY catalog of Movies and Series using SQL._

 ---